jantman/biweeklybudget/README.rst

 * To use the automated OFX transaction downloading functionality:

   * A running, reachable instance of `Hashicorp Vault <https://www.vaultproject.io/>`_ with your financial institution web credentials stored in it.
-  * `PhantomJS <http://phantomjs.org/>`_ for downloading transaction data from institutions that do not support OFX remote access ("Direct Connect").
+  * If your bank does not support OFX remote access ("Direct Connect"), you will need to write a custom screen-scraper class using Selenium and a browser.

 Installation
 ------------